danithered/agrn/README.md

 ## Installation

 1. Move to a directory of your choice (in console): `cd /home/user/my/directory`
-2. Clone the repository: `git clone mofdngonfogoa`
+2. Clone the repository: `git clone [https://github.com/danithered/agrn](https://github.com/danithered/agrn)`
-3. Move into cloned library: `cd lgadgagjgja`
+3. Move into cloned library: `cd agrn`
 4. Compile program: `make`

 ## Basic usage

-For simplicity, we have provided a single, code-free interface to use our tool and reproduce our results.
+We have provided a simple description language for a concise representation of the regulatory systems described in the article.
 The program accepts a single input file and prints the results to a standard output.
 For example, to reproduce the results shown in Fig1:

 `./simulation IN/Fig1.b1.txt`

-To redirect output to a file please do:
+To redirect output to a file:

-`./simulation IN/Fig1.b1.txt >> myfile.txt`
+`./simulation IN/Fig1.b1.txt > myfile.txt`

 ## Structure of the input files